rafael-santiago/tulip/doc/MANUAL.md

     .chord{53-43-35}-.chord{53-43-35}---.chord{53-43-37}---.chord{51-41-33-24}--.chord{51-41-33-24}-|-;

-I like the ending in the following way:
+I like the song ending in the following way:

     53/55-45-43-41-53-51-63-41-53-51-51h53-|-